-In January 1990, an upgraded algorithm for calculating the energetic-particle differential and integral proton flux from measurements made by the energetic particle monitors onboard the GOES-6 and -7 satellites became operational in NOAA's Space Environment Center (SEC).
+In January 1990, an upgraded algorithm for calculating the energetic-particle differential and integral proton flux from measurements made by the energetic particle monitors onboard the GOES-6 and -7 satellites became operational in NOAA's Space Weather Prediction Center (SEC).
 The following is a brief description of the rationale for the new algorithm and its basic features.

 Why Did We Need a New Algorithm?